Gooey Pumpkin Cinnamon Rolls

 Close up of pumpkin cinnamon rolls on a plate with a fork.

-The dough for these fluffy pumpkin cinnamon rolls is lightly enriched with egg, milk, and butter for great flavor and texture.
+I’ve crammed them with pumpkin flavor, both in the dough and the filling.
+The dough is lightly enriched with egg, milk, and butter for great flavor and texture.
 It’s a soft dough that’s fairly easy to work with by hand, too if you don’t have a mixer.

-The dough can be made ahead of time and refrigerated for the first rise.
+You can make the dough ahead of time and refrigerate it for the first rise.
 This will increase the flavor and give you some wiggle room when you want to bake the rolls.
-After the cold rise overnight, the delicious pumpkin cinnamon rolls can be shaped and rise for the second time before being baked.
+Shape the rolls after the cold proof, and let them rise for a second time before being baked.

 • All-purpose flour.
 A strong all-purpose flour with a protein level of at least 11%.
 You can use bread flour too.